Phase III offensive: Battle of Tây Ninh

 On the morning of 19 August, 1/5th Infantry regained contact with the 33rd Regiment in the Bến Củi Plantation.
 Companies B and C and the reconnaissance platoon, engaged PAVN who had reoccupied their previous fighting positions.
-After several M113 armored personnel carriers became bogged down the U.S. advance halted and by dusk the 33rd Regiment withdrew further into the plantation.
-U.S. losses were 2 killed and 24 wounded.
+After several M113 armored personnel carriers became bogged down the US advance halted and by dusk the 33rd Regiment withdrew further into the plantation.
+US losses were two killed and 24 wounded.

 At 18:45 on 19 August, the 33rd Regiment ambushed a column of Company B 1/5th Infantry and Troop A 3/4th Cavalry as they moved along Route 239 through the Bến Củi Plantation towards Dầu Tiếng Base Camp.
 B-40 and recoilless rifle fire knocked out the two leading vehicles and Company B established a defensive position north of the road while artillery and air strikes were called in.
-At 20:45 a troop from the 3/44th Cavalry attacked the enemy flank allowing the column to disengage and move east, fighting its way through further ambushes with B-40s knocking out 2 M48s and 2 M113s.
-U.S. losses were eight killed and 44 wounded while PAVN losses were estimated to be more than 200.
+At 20:45 a troop from the 3/44th Cavalry attacked the enemy flank allowing the column to disengage and move east, fighting its way through further ambushes with B-40s knocking out two M48s and two M113s.
+US losses were eight killed and 44 wounded while PAVN losses were estimated to be more than 200.

 On the early morning of 20 August, a night ambush platoon from Company A, 2/27th Infantry, 2 km north of Tây Ninh Combat Base spotted a unit of VC.
 On engaging the unit with their personal weapons, the return fire indicated that they were facing a VC battalion.
 Air and artillery support was called in while the platoon fought to prevent the VC from overrunning their position.
-The VC withdrew at dawn leaving 155 dead, U.S. losses were five killed and six wounded.
+The VC withdrew at dawn leaving 155 dead, US losses were five killed and six wounded.

 On the morning of 20 August, Company B, 4/23rd Infantry, was ambushed by elements of the 275th Regiment on Route 26 through the Cau Khoi Plantation.
 Company A deployed south down Route 26 from Firebase Rawlins III and the combined force made the VC disengage leaving 28 dead.
-U.S. losses were four dead and seven wounded.
+US losses were four dead and seven wounded.

 On the morning of 21 August as Company C and the reconnaissance platoon of 1/5th Infantry patrolled the northwest of the Bến Củi Plantation they were engaged by the 33rd Regiment.
-The PAVN aggressively closed on the U.S. force sending in 2 battalions of infantry and knocking out the six lead M113s with B-40 rockets.
-The unit withdrew killing 182 VC for the loss of 18 U.S. killed and 23 wounded.
+The PAVN aggressively closed on the US force sending in two battalions of infantry and knocking out the six lead M113s with B-40 rockets.
+The unit withdrew killing 182 VC for the loss of 18 US killed and 23 wounded.
 S. Sgt.
 Marvin R. Young would be posthumously awarded the Medal of Honor for taking command of his platoon after the commander had been killed and covering its withdrawal.

 On the afternoon of 21 August Troop A 3/4th Cavalry and Company A 4/23rd Infantry, clashed with VC again in the Cau Khoi Plantation.
-U.S. losses were three killed and five wounded.
+US losses were three killed and five wounded.